|

 crackpots of paranoia.
 (And I feel very confused when my complaints are

-do the same thing time and again.)
+continue to do the same thing time and again.)

 Just to make things perfectly clear once more: intellectual suppression